Multiple square metres of forest, open land and water in Eastwood and Kimberley area developed upon

 However, this requirement will be watered down to become guidance under the changes proposed.

-In total, 46.8 sq metres of non-developed land, which includes but is not limited to forest, open land, water, agricultural land, vacant sites and residential gardens, were developed upon in the three years to March 2022.
+In total, 46.8ha of non-developed land, which includes but is not limited to forest, open land, water, agricultural land, vacant sites and residential gardens, were developed upon in the three years to March 2022.

-Across the UK, 48,500 hectares of non-developed land were built upon, of which 4,800 were forest, open land or water – 1ha is a square of land with sides 100m long.
+Across the UK, 48,500ha of non-developed land were built upon, of which 4,800 were forest, open land or water – 1ha is a square of land with sides 100 metres long.

 Mr Gove's plans intend to provide an additional 100,000 homes in England by 2030, saying: “We are committed to building the homes this country needs and to enhancing our environment.”